VIEW ALUMNI BY DECADE:

-Jenny Undis, ’96, owns and operates Lunalux in Plymouth, MN, a printmaking and design studio formerly on Loring Park in Minneapolis founded by Tim Gartman, ’89.
+Jenny Undis, ’96, owned and operated Lunalux in Plymouth, MN, a printmaking and design studio formerly on Loring Park in Minneapolis.
+The studio was founded by Tim Gartman, ’89.
 An exhibit of Lunalux posters was on display at Cafe Barbette in Minneapolis Feb.
 2017.
 Minnesota Monthly magazine has included Lunalux in its annual Best of the Cities feature, for Best Paper Goods.
 The magazine praised Lunalux for its Stationery Saturday series, saying “The shop’s top reputation for custom-designed, letterpress-printed invitations, stationery, calling cards, announcements and more continues to grow.”
 A Letterpress Lock in at Lunalux was part of Northern Spark 2012, the annual all-night art festival of the Twin Cities.
 Undis and Lunalux were also part of Print Central Station live printing installation at Northern Spark 2013 in St. Paul.
 PBS featured Lunalux in a 2010 episode of MN Originals.

 Belle Benson, ‘95, is a Commercial Assistant at SmartSlab Design in London.
 She was the Co-Owner and Founder of Bird Fashion Design from 1999 to 2005.